 Speaking of music, it’s a slight step up from the Nest Mini’s audio performance with the pronounced bass it pumps out, making it a smidgen more substantial and pleasing to the ear.
 Similar to the Nest Mini, proximity sensors can detect when you’re close, and will light up the LEDs on top of the unit.
 Even better, I like how the LED ring around the body lights up whenever you command the Google Assistant.

-Mind you, it’s pricier at $150 a pop, versus a meager $50 for the Nest Mini.
+Mind you, it’s $149 a pop, versus a meager $50 for the Nest Mini.
 The Nest WiFi access point is router first, smart speaker second.
 Still, it’s nice to see it function as more than just an access point for a mesh network.

 Blanketing dead zones